PS-Professional/Laravel-setup-on-docker/README.md

 This project will make three containers on your Docker host:

      A) A webserver using Nginx image (Nginx:alpine)

      B) A databse using MySQL (mysql:5.7.22)

      C) A container serving PHP tools for serving Laravel (using php:7.2-fpm)

-as first step, you need to clone Laravel project form GitHub (git clone https://github.com/laravel/laravel.git).
+As first step, you need to clone Laravel project form GitHub (git clone https://github.com/laravel/laravel.git).
 I used the version 6.X for this setup.
 Then go to the cloned folder.
 Now we use composer tools to install required tools using its container image (sudo docker run --rm -v $(pwd):/app composer install).
 Now you just need to install docker-compose and run docker-compose.yml file to start running your webserver (sudo docker-compose up -d).

 After sucssesful running of all containers, you need to run some command to finalize your setup.
 First of all, you need to configure your App container with these commands: